burneme/Liedanzeiger/README.md

   **HDMI cable** and a **USB-power supply**.

 The code for the µSD cards ready to start you can get from this site.
-If there is the requirement for a second display (side aisles) a here called Sat(telite) must be downloaded and enabled in the code.
+If there is the requirement for a second display (side aisles) a here called Sat(telite) version can be downloaded and enabled in the code.

 Finally it looks like this:
 ![Front](https://github.com/burneme/Liedanzeiger/blob/main/Front.JPG)